wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-indexer/index.rst

 Hardware recommendations
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The Wazuh indexer can be installed as a single-node or as a multi-node cluster.
-For the installation, a 64-bit operating system is necessary.
+A 64-bit operating system is necessary.

 - Hardware recommendations for each node